 What do you have to do?

-First, PraXis is not a substitute for going to church—it is a wellness practice designed to integrate into your existing church life.
-We simply discuss way of integrating mindful prayer, fitness and fasting into our daily lives.
+First, PraXis is not a substitute for going to church—it is a wellness practice designed to integrate into your existing spiritual life.
+We simply practice way of integrating mental prayer, fitness and fasting/diet into a prayerful life.
 We do this through our MeetUp group, our blog, social media, and through partnership with local churches.
 The theology comes directly from scripture and from the traditions of the Great Church.

 “Be sober-minded; be watchful.”
 [1 Peter 5:8]

-Christian Mindfulness: You can call this mindful prayer, silent prayer, wordless prayer, pure prayer, noetic prayer or neptic [watchful] prayer.
+Christian Mindfulness: You can call this silent prayer, wordless prayer, pure prayer, noetic prayer or neptic [watchful] prayer.
 There are so many terms.
 There are many forms of prayer that are considered contemplative.
-That is, one sits in silence with God.
+That is, when one sits in silence with God.
 This silence or stillness becomes a space in which God can emerge.
 Contemplative prayer, also produces a byproduct that science now refers to as Mindfulness, in which one learns to observe thoughts and emotions in a neutral way.
-This helps with anxiety and depression, through something science calls Neuroplasticity, or mental resilience.
+This helps with anxiety and depression, and Neuroplasticity, AKA mental resilience.
 Christian might call it sober-mindedness.

 “Then after fasting and praying they laid their hands on them and sent them off.”
 Acts 13:3